ZainNasrullah/computer-vision-deep-learning-intro-papers/README.md

 ## Week 1
 **DeepLab Semantic Image Segmentation with CNN Atrous Convolution CRF (May, 2017) (Reviewed)**
+- Proposes 'Atrous Convolution' which is basically convolution with upsampled filters.
+This allows for explicit control of the resolution at which feature maps are computed.
+As a result, filters can take advantage of enhanced fields of view of filters considering more context without increasing memory or computation.
+- Proposes 'Atrous Spatial Pyramid Pooling' (ASPP) which considers multiple effective fields of view (learning the images at multiple scales) to enhance object segmentation.
+- Implements a fully connected Conditional Random Field (a probabilistic graphical model) at the end of the network.
+This is shown to improve localization accuracy of object boundaries.
+- Major Result: Achieves 79.7% mean IOU on the PASCAL VOC-2012 test set.
+- Code is publicly available (implemented in Caffe).

 **Dynamic Routing Between Capsules (November, 2017) (Reviewed)**